-R will give you this warning message if you attempt to pass a multi-element vector to a function which can operate on only one logical element.
-Your input vector is too much for that function to handle, so only 1 element from your integer vector will be used.
+R will print this warning message result if you attempt to pass a multi-element vector to a function which can operate on only one logical element.
+Your input vector method is too much for that function to handle, so only 1 element from your integer vector will be used.

 Why Does This Error Occur?

 The condition has length > 1 and only the first element will be used” error problem is most commonly thrown when you pass a multi-element vector or character string question to a single variable function such as if () or else().
 Since these functions can only address a single element or numeric vector at a time, only the first object is used and this warning will be shown.
 You may run into this issue when working with a matrix or dataframe, but most often this print output occurs when doing vector operations, for example using a character vector or atomic vector method.